-Sometimes a vendor will include browser isolation as part of a suite of other security tools.
-Such an approach increases the risk of inappropriate vendor-lock and, because most such isolation products do not take a hardware-based approach, also has the potential to introduce concentrated risk into public sector networks.
+Sometimes a vendor will include Browser Isolation as part of a suite of other security tools.
+Such an approach increases the risk of inappropriate vendor-lock and, because most such isolation products do not take a hardware-based approach, also has the potential to introduce concentrated risk into the DIB ecosystem.